set_color - set the terminal color

 -c or --print-colors

 Prints the given colors or a colored list of the 16 named colors.
+It cannot be used with --foreground.

 -o or --bold